Alternative treatment for hearing loss

 Trune DR, Canlon B. (2012).
 Corticosteroid therapy for hearing and balance disorders.
 Anatomical Rec.
 295:1928-1943.
 Free full text.

 Trune DR, Kempton JB.
 (2010).
 Low dose combination steroids control autoimmune mouse hearing loss.
 J. Neuroimmunol 229(1-2):140-145.
 Free full text.

-Trune DR, Kempton JB, Kessi M. (2000) Aldosterone (mineralocorticoid) equivalent to prednisolone (glucocorticoid) in reversing hearing loss in MRL/MpJ-FASlpr autoimmune mice.
+Trune DR, Kempton JB, Kessi M. (2000).
+Aldosterone (mineralocorticoid) equivalent to prednisolone (glucocorticoid) in reversing hearing loss in MRL/MpJ-FASlpr autoimmune mice.
 Laryngoscope 110:1902-1906.
+Free full text.